joo7875/corner-health-hyewon-joo/README.md

 1. **Trigger events**

-   - New appointment scheduled or rescheduled
+   - New appointment scheduled or rescheduled.
-   - Patient insurance data created or updated
+   - Patient insurance data created or updated.

 2. **Processing**

    - A small service enqueues each eligibility request.
    - Worker processes call the eligibility API.
-   - Normalized eligibility response are stores on the appointment or policy record.
+   - Normalized eligibility response are stored on the appointment or policy record.

 3. **Surfacing the result**